Puerto Carrillo: History

-Puerto Carrillo was created on 23 July 1999 by Decreto Ejecutivo 28027-G. Segregated from Hojancha.
+Puerto Carrillo was created on 23 July 1999 by Decreto Ejecutivo 28027-G. It was segregated from Hojancha.

 Geography

-Puerto Carrillo has an area of km² and an elevation of metres.
+Puerto Carrillo has an area of 76.75 km2 and an elevation of metres.

 Situated along the Pacific Coast of Costa Rica's Guanacaste Province, Puerto Carrillo is a jewel among Costa Rica's Pacific beaches.
-It is generally very quiet, but it is popular with Costa Rican families on weekends and Holidays.
+It is generally very quiet, but it is popular with Costa Rican families on weekends and holidays.
 There is no development along the beach, with only pushcarts selling snacks on the nearby road.
 The town itself is very small (less than 500 full-time residents) with a handful of nice hotels, restaurants, small food markets, and tour operators.
 There are also many more options in the nearby town of Samara, just 7 km away.
 The population in Carrillo is mainly local residents and still maintains an authentically Costa Rican atmosphere, but there are also expatriates who live there.
 The district has a population of around 1,800 people.